ctrindadedev/ctrindadedev/README.md

 ### Hello, i'm Caio de Medeiros Trindade and i'm a FullStack Developer

 - :mortar_board: Undergraduate student pursuing a Bachelor of Information Technology at the Federal University of Rio Grande do Norte (UFRN)
 - 👨🏾‍💻 I'm studying to be a better FullStack Developer
-- 💻 I'm coding in Java, TypeScript and Python
+- 💻 I'm coding in Java, TypeScript and Go
 - 🧠 I really like to solving complex problems and improve  my logical thinking

 <div>